Mental Health Awareness Month

 • How is autism spectrum disorder treated?

 Interventions based on the principles of applied behavior analysis (ABA) are used in treating autism spectrum disorders.
-Research shows that these methods are effective in reducing inappropriate behavior and in increasing communication, learning, and appropriate social behavior.
+Research shows that these methods are effective in increasing communication, learning, and social behavior, and in reducing interfering behavior.
 ABA treatment is supervised and managed by a Board Certified Behavior Analyst® (BCBA or BCBA-D™) with formal training and expertise in applied behavior analysis for the treatment of autism spectrum disorders.

 • What services are offered at Wedgwood's Autism Center for Child Development?